dCache/dcache-helm/dcache-k8s-howto.md

 ## Requirements

 - Access to kubernetes cluster (or local minikube installation).
-All exampled blow should work with both, unless extra noted.
+All examples below should work with both, unless noted otherwise.
 - Kubernetes cli client
 - Helm cli client